sktime/skpro/docs/source/estimator_overview.rst

 Estimator Overview
 ===================

-Use the below search table to find estimators by property.
+Use the below search table to find estimators and distributions by property.

+**Features:**

 * type into the search box to subset rows by substring search
 * choose a type (regressor, distribution, …) in the dropdown